 For over 10 years, we’ve asked Surfrider volunteers to collect data at cleanups.
 This data helps us determine the main sources of pollution on our shores, informing both our education and policy efforts to prevent trash from reaching the beach in the first place.
 Using over 10 years of cleanup results, we’ve produced a simplified tally sheet that focuses on common, priority items found at beach and neighborhood cleanups.
 With your help, we can keep our data game strong and continue to demand real solutions from policymakers and corporate polluters.

-Choose Surfrider Foundation San Diego County from the list of organizations and tally your data as you find it.
-Make sure you submit the data while you are still at the location you clean since this tracker bases your findings off of your GPS location.
+You’ve got options!
+Download the Marine Debris Tracker App and choose Surfrider Foundation San Diego County from the list of organizations.
+Tally your data as you find it and please make sure you submit the data while you are still at the location you clean since this tracker bases your findings off of your GPS location.
+Don’t want an app?
+Head over to our online beach cleanup tool for another way to input your data.